Refer a Patient

 - Referring provider’s name, phone, fax and the referral coordinator’s email address so that we may contact you if additional information is needed

-- Preferred clinic location (main hospital campus, North Clinic in Everett or Tri-Cities)
+- Preferred clinic location (main hospital campus, Bellevue Clinic and Surgery Center, North Clinic in Everett, South Clinic in Federal Way or Yakima Children's Village)

 - If an interpreter is needed